CSS Gradient Generator

 CSS Gradient Syntax

-Generated CSS for a linear gradient looks like:
+Generated CSS for a linear gradient:

 background: linear-gradient(135deg, #667eea 0%, #764ba2 100%);